 2. Marine reserves prohibit all extractive activities (removal of animals and plants and actions that alter habitats), except as needed for scientific monitoring.
 Examples of prohibited activities in marine reserves are fishing, aquaculture, dredging, and mining.
 In contrast, activities such as swimming, boating, and scuba diving are usually allowed (Sanchirico, 2000).
 Marine conservation areas prohibit damage, take, or possession of living or non-living marine resources for commercial or recreational purposes.
 Agencies may permit research, education, and recreational activities, and limited commercial and recreational harvests.
-Marine parks prohibit damage, take, or possession of living marine resources for commercial purposes.
+Marine parks prohibit damage, take, or possession of living or non-living marine resources for commercial purposes.
 All other uses are allowed, including scientific collection, monitoring, public recreation, and recreational fishing unless otherwise restricted.
 Marine parks prohibit commercial fishing but allow most recreational fishing.
 Marine parks allow restoration of indigenous ecological communities, improving ecosystem health and resilience with potential benefits for the larger marine ecosystems.
 Most coastal areas near population centers have been impacted anthropogenically to the point where the indigenous state of ecosystems is poorly understood.
 Designation of the SAMP area as a marine park would enable development of a novel understanding of the natural resilience and recovery potential of coastal ecosystems.
-In 2000, President Clinton issued a U.S. executive order calling for a national system of MPAs (EO 13158) and the establishment of a federal advisory committee on MPAs.
-The National Academy of Sciences (2001), the Pew Oceans Commission (2003), and a broad spectrum of scientists and conservation organizations have recommended designation of networks of protected areas as one of the essential tools for the preservation of threatened marine ecosystems, including no-take marine reserves.

-940.2 Enhancing Marine Fisheries
+940.2 Use for Enhancing Marine Fisheries

 1. MPAs have potential costs, benefits, and risks to marine fisheries, which have been summarized by Sanchirico (2000).
 Potential benefits are habitat improvement, increased numbers of larger, older, and more valuable fish, and larger fish stocks which could increase in harvests.
 Improvements to the environment and fisheries communities are thought to be a useful tool in the recovery of overfished stocks and enhancing the long-run sustainability of fisheries.
-MPAs have also been documented to produce beneficial "spillover effects" into non-protected areas.
+MPAs have also been documented to produce beneficial spillover effects into non-protected areas.
 Rodwell et al. (2003) constructed predictive models based on habitat requirements of individual fish species and demonstrated specific contributions of habitat improvements to fisheries.
 They were able to show that improvements in habitat quality can increase biomass and catch levels, with the greatest benefits accruing to catch.
 Best results were achieved when locating the reserve where habitat can recover quickly once protected and where the area is not subject to other stresses such as pollution or sedimentation.

 2. Most economic studies have failed to consider habitat quality improvement as an economic benefit of marine reserves (Sanchirico, 2000).
 Costs are related directly to the reduction in the area of fishable waters and the resulting displacement of fishing efforts.
 Risks of MPAs to fisheries have been identified.
 The main risk is that MPAs are fixed in space while fish stocks are mobile and the ocean environment is susceptible to major environmental changes and human impacts (e.g., climate shifts due to North Atlantic Oscillation [NAO] and El Nino-Southern Oscillation [ENSO] events, or human perturbations such as pollution, oil spills, etc.).
-For example, if an area is selected for closure due to its unique role in the life cycle of a fish stock, there is no guarantee that this habitat will continue to provide the necessary ecological services if affected by pollution or environmental change (Sanchirico, 2000).
+For example, if an area is selected for closure due to its unique role in the lifecycle of a fish stock, there is no guarantee that this habitat will continue to provide the necessary ecological services if affected by pollution or environmental change (Sanchirico, 2000).